The art and science of brickwork

 Bonds/patterns: our meticulous restoration process

 Our process begins with a thorough assessment of the existing brick bond patterns.
-From classic English bond to harden wall bond, to abbots bond, to rat trap bond, to half & full brickwalls to buttresses & piers, corbels & rain drips, etc etc, each pattern tells a story and requires a specific restoration technique.
+From classic English bond to harden wall bond, to abbots bond, to rat trap bond, to half & full brickwalls to buttresses & piers, corbels & rain drips, and crinkle crinkle walling etc etc, each pattern tells a story and requires a specific restoration technique.

 Meticulously documenting the current state, identifying any damage, and then proposing a tailored plan that respects and sympathises with the original craftsmanship is sensible.